erikyo/easylazy/readme.txt

 == Setup ==

 == Changelog ==
+0.0.1 Initial release

 == copyright ==
-Remove CapsLock, Copyright 2021 Codekraft Studio Remove CapsLock is distributed under the terms of the GNU GPL
+EasyLazy, Copyright 2021 Codekraft Studio
+EasyLazy is distributed under the terms of the GNU GPL

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by